-7.3.4.4.
+7.3.4.3.
 Invisible services

-- Receivers shall support a "default" mode in which they will not show services marked "invisible" in their user service list or selectable in normal P+/P browsing. - The receiver shall ignore the presence of "invisible" services when (re-) allocating services to service numbers requested by "invisible" services. - Receivers shall support a mode (for example as a service mode or as an installation option) in which it will allow direct selection of all services (irrespective of being marked invisible) by the user.
-This mode may display all services also as part of the Service List in this mode. - It is a manufacturer option to combine the two modes mentioned above, by allowing direct selection of "invisible" services while not showing them as part of the Master User List. - Usually, "invisible" services should not be allocated a Logical Channel Number, and thus should be positioned in the Overflow Range.
+- Receivers shall support a "default" mode in which they will not show services marked "invisible" in their user service list or selectable in normal P+/P - browsing. - The receiver shall ignore the presence of "invisible" services when (re-) allocating services to service numbers requested by "invisible" services. - Receivers shall support a mode (for example as a service mode or as an installation option) in which it will allow direct selection of all services (irrespective of being marked invisible) by the user.
+This mode may display all services also as part of the Service List in this mode. - It is a manufacturer option to combine the two modes mentioned above, by allowing direct selection of "invisible" services while not showing them as part of the Master User List.

-7.3.4.5.
+7.3.4.4.
 Service List management

-7.3.4.5.1 First initialisation
+7.3.4.4.1 First initialisation